ClaudiWolf2056/WiiUCamera/README.md

 1. Download the latest **`WiiUCamera.wuhb`** file.
 2. Copy the file to your SD card in the following path:
     `SD:/wiiu/apps/WiiUCamera/WiiUCamera.wuhb`
-3. Insert the SD card into your console and launch the application from the Aroma/Tiramisu menu.
+3. Insert the SD card into your console and launch the application from the Aroma menu.

 > **Note:** Photos and videos will be saved automatically to: `SD:/wiiu/apps/WiiUCamera Files/`